Follow this AC maintenance checklist before turning on your air conditioner for the season to avoid harming your HVAC system.

 Cleaning the condenser coils makes it easier for the air conditioner to remove heat from the air, which also helps the condenser use less energy.
 Ideally, take care of this job before air-conditioning season starts.

-Then remove dried leaves, overgrown vegetation and other clutter from on and near the condenser unit.
+Then remove dried leaves, overgrown vegetation and other clutter that are on and near the condenser unit.

 Next, use a garden hose without a spray attachment to gently rinse the condenser coils with water.
 Avoid the electrical connections on the back.
 Flush the space between the coils too.
 Keep the water pressure low, or you could bend the fins.

-Allow ample time for the coils to completely dry.
+Turn the condenser back on.
+Allow ample time for the coils to completely dry before turning on the AC inside at the thermostat.

 A coolant pipe connects the evaporator on the air handler to the condenser outside.
 If the foam insulation that covers the line is torn, replace the insulation.